 Warka Water Inc is a 501(c)(3) registered nonprofit focused on innovative, and truly sustainable solutions, to some of humanity’s most enduring issues.

 Warka Water (WW) mission is to provide clean water, sanitation, and housing to the people in need, by building infrastructure and facilities, providing technical training for construction, operation, and maintenance, and creating educational programs for sanitary and hygiene practices.
 We are developing sustainable solutions that will empower individuals for generations to come.

-Visiting small isolated communities up on high plateau in the North East region of Ethiopia, we witnessed this dramatic reality: the lack of potable water.
-The villagers live in a beautiful natural environment but often without running water, electricity, a toilet or a shower.
-To help improve this dramatic situation, we made it our mission to find a solution and help these people with Warka Water: An environmentally, socially and financially sustainable solution to potable water.
+“Visiting rural communities up on the high plateau in the North East region of Ethiopia, in 2013, I witnessed this dramatic reality: the lack of potable water.
+The villagers live in a beautiful natural environment but often without running water, electricity, toilets or showers”.
+Arturo Vittori.

 “To survive, women and children walk every day for miles towards ponds, where the water is often contaminated with human and animal waste, parasites, and diseases.
 To help improve this dramatic situation, I made it my mission to find an alternative solution and help these people.”
 Arturo Vittori

 In 2015 the first Warka Tower pilot has been constructed in Dorze, a rural community in south Ethiopia.
 After this successful initiative, we have founded the “Warka Water Inc.” non-profit, based in the USA, as a platform for our social actions.